jasoryeh/conductor/README.md

-# conductor
+`# conductor
 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/jasoryeh/conductor/maven.yml)

-A way to update, download, remove servers with one jar file.
+A tool to update, download, remove servers with one jar file.
 The configuration defines the layout of a program's filesystem by text as well as where to locate resources for each file in the filesystem.

 Requires Jave 8 and above (8+)

 ## Why?
 1. Simplify updates across networks/in container builds
 2. Well-defined known-working filesystem layout that can be reproduced and easily shared may be useful in some use cases (such as in ephemeral applications)
+3. Assists with continuous deployment of servers where development assets may be built and updated frequently.
-3. For fun, think of this like a "game launcher" but for servers
+4. For fun, think of this like a "game launcher" but for servers
+5. Templatizing configuration supports ease of deployment for end-users and systems administrators.

 ## Configuration
 ### serverlauncher.properties
-See `resources/serverlauncher.properties` for a template
+See `resources/serverlauncher.properties` for a template.

+- Typically `serverlauncher.properties` and placed in the same folder as `conductor.jar`
+- Alternatively (when CONDUCTOR_ISCONFIGLESS is present) the configuration can be specified as environment variables in the format of `CONDUCTOR_SERVERLAUNCHER_PROPERTIES_<KEY>` for each key where special characters are replaced with `_`
-### <server_cnf_location>.json
+### server_cnf.json
-See `resources/sample.config.json` for a template
+See `resources/sample.config.json` for a template.

 ## Usage

 ### What you need to start:
 1. `conductor.jar`: A build of conductor, can be named anything, but we will reference it as just `conductor.jar`
-   - If specified in the Conductor configuration (see below), all builds will try and upgrade themselves if a source to retrieve upgrades is specified
-2. A Conductor configuration:
+   - If specified in the Conductor configuration (see below), all builds will try and upgrade themselves if a source to retrieve upgrades is specified2.
+A Conductor configuration:
-   - Typically `serverlauncher.properties` and placed in the same folder as `conductor.jar`
-   - Alternatively (when CONDUCTOR_ISCONFIGLESS is present) the configuration can be specified as environment variables in the format of `CONDUCTOR_SERVERLAUNCHER_PROPERTIES_<KEY>` for each key where special characters are replaced with `_`
-3. Your template configuration: Your program's folder layout, we call this the "template"
+2. Your template configuration: Your program's folder layout, we call this the "template"
    - Typically `server_cnf.json` and placed in the same folder as `conductor.jar`
    - Alternatively, if specified otherwise in the Conductor configuration, it can be named otherwise OR can be served/generated from a remote asset server
-4. (if applicable) Relevant remote sources (jenkins, asset server) online and serving the resources specified in your template
+3. (if applicable) Relevant remote sources (jenkins, asset server) online and serving the resources specified in your template
    - Conductor will typically abort if the resource in inaccessible or fails to be downloaded, but additional protections are not yet implemented

 When all of those are in place, simply `java -jar conductor.jar`, Conductor will exit gracefully (exit code 0) if all sources are downloaded and the template is successfully installed.